0.5.0 • Published 10 months ago

 schemaProcessor

-A function that will run over each generated schema.
+A function that runs over each generated schema.

 Inspirations

 ts-oas is highly inspired by typescript-json-schema.
 While using the so-called library, it took lots of workarounds to create compatible OpenAPI v3.0 specs.
-For example, modifying output schemas enforced us to use schema-walker tools which added lots of overhead in our scripts (Despite of compatible OpenAPI schemas in ts-oas, there is a schema-processor custom function as an option as well).
+For example, modifying output schemas enforced us to use schema-walker tools which added lots of overhead in our scripts (Despite of compatible OpenAPI schemas in ts-oas, we added a schema-processor custom function as an option as well).

 Contributing